 Why I Wanted to Direct Rethink’s HIGH RISK Film

 It’s a beautiful Friday afternoon and I am stuck in traffic.
 As I look to the right and left of me, my camera eyes capture people who appear frustrated, or are involved in dramatic conversations or simply listening to music.
-I am
+I am reminded that we truly have no idea about the stresses that a person may be dealing with.

 This past January I filmed 7 women over the span of a week and asked them to share their story about being diagnosed as ‘high risk’ for breast cancer.
 Not only did I learn so much, but I was totally in awe about how they viewed being placed in this category.
 It became very clear to me that the film I wanted to make wouldn’t focus on the hardships–although this was an integral part of their journey–but would showcase each individual as they prepared to move forward with this difficult news.
 Finally, I wanted the audience to walk away not fearing being deemed ‘high risk’.
 My goal was to be informative, compassionate, hopeful and helpful in making people aware of the resources available to them.